PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 The `cls` function stands for "clear screen".

-Lets also add a simple cube by using pyxel's "rect" function (standing for the word "rectangle").
+Now lets draw a cube on top of the background using the `rect` function (standing for the word "rectangle").

 (change your code to the following)
 ```py